fluxcd/website/content/en/legacy/flux/tutorials/get-started-helm.md

 helm init --skip-refresh --upgrade --service-account tiller --history-max 10
 ```

-!!!note
+{{% alert %}}
 This is a quick guide and by no means a production ready
 Tiller setup, please look into ['Securing your Helm installation'](https://helm.sh/docs/using_helm/#securing-your-helm-installation)
 and be aware of the `--history-max` flag before promoting to
 production.
+{{% /alert %}}

 ## Install Flux